stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/index.md

 * Follow the instructions from Teacher and TAs (Teach assistance's)
 * Do Not Try to attack the server.
 For complicate python scripts, please test on you own machine first.
 * Do Not Damage other students building
-* Do Not take items from others chaster or home(It's Ok from Villagers/NPCs) .
+* Do Not take items from others chest or home(It's Ok from Villagers/NPCs).

 ## Session 1: [6/19,6/26] Get started with Python and Minecraft